zizootaim/coformatique-task/README.md

 ```sh
 npm run build
 ```

+## To Improve the Exciting Code

+1- Store Data in a Database instead of JSON-Server .

+2- Improve the UI of message container .

+3- Confirm the user when Deleting a message .

+4- Add Some Animations .

+## Design Decisions

+I have built a simple design based on some examples from social media platforms .

 ## Documentation

 First the user have to Sign Up to have an account on GuestBook App .